-Here at roboboogie, we firmly believe that every project needs a dedicated project manager.
-From start to finish, the PM is responsible for making sure all projects are completed to roboboogie standards, and that each contributor has exactly what they need to succeed.
-Jesi Wu is our own master of Project Management, and this week we’re picking her brain to see just what makes her tick.
+Here at Roboboogie, we firmly believe that every project needs a dedicated producer.
+From start to finish, the PM is responsible for making sure all projects are completed to Roboboogie standards, and that each contributor has exactly what they need to succeed.
+Jesi Wu is our own master of production, and this week we’re picking her brain to see just what makes her tick.

 How do you describe what you do?

 Simply put, I get shit done.
 I am the bridge between the client and my internal team.
 I bring teams together to make beautiful things happen (while in scope, on time, and under budget).

 While crushing to-do tasks and project milestones, I strive to provide the best possible customer service to any client interaction and aid in building strong personal relationships (sometimes even friendships) alongside an account manager with our clients and project stakeholders.

 What is a belief people have regarding the industry that you might not agree with?